racket/typed-racket/rfcs/text/0002-typechecking-struct-proper-values.md

 In addition, some struct properties requires a function to take not only the associated struct instance, but also other instance created by the same struct constructor.
-To construct appropriate type for such a function, we use `Self` to specify the implementor type.
-For example, here is a type annotation for `prop:equal` struct property:
+To construct appropriate type for such a function, we use `Imp` to specify the implementor type.
+For example, here is a type annotation for a made-up `prop:equal` struct property (inspired by `prop:equal+hash`):

 ```racket
 (: prop:equal (Struct-Property (-> Self Imp (-> Any Any Boolean) Boolean)))